oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
+= 0.4.0 =
-= 0.3.9 =
+This version provides integration with google-sitemaps-xml and wp-super-cache = 0.3.9 =
 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/01/01 - 0.4.0 =
+ * Solve activation/deactivation bug
+ * Parser provides statistics in meta tag
+ * Integration with google-sitemaps-xml plugin (3.2.2)
+ * Integration with wp-super-cache (0.9.8)
 = 2009/12/26 - 0.3.9 =
  * New languages interface, users can now sort languages on their widget
  * anonymous translation is now on by default (for new installations)